 Longview 1 Free MOBI (Kindle):

-Or get it for free from your favorite bookseller: (If it isn’t free at the bookseller link you follow, please notify the bookseller that it’s PERMANENTLY free here and at Smashwords.)
+Or get it for free from your favorite bookseller: (If it isn’t free at the bookseller link you follow, please notify the bookseller that it’s PERMANENTLY free in digital versions here and via the vendors so marked below.)

 Next in this Series